Homemade Blackened Seasoning

 Blackened seasoning tastes lightly spicy and herbaceous.
 The depth of flavor really compliments mild proteins or anything sweet.

-What recipes use blackened seasoning?
+How do you use blackened seasoning?

 A spice jar filled with homemade blackened seasoning.